 Professor Tilman Brück is Team Leader, Economic Development and Food Security at IGZ in Großbeeren, Professor of Food Security, State Fragility and Climate Change at the Natural Resources Institute, and the Founder and Director of ISDC – International Security and Development Center.
-He is also Visiting Professor at the London School of Economics and Politrical Science (LSE), Research Affiliate of the Institute for Social Sciences at the University of Lisbon and Research Fellow at the Institute for the Study of Labor (IZA).
+He is also a Research Affiliate of the Institute for Social Sciences at the University of Lisbon and Research Fellow at the IZA - Institute of Labor Economics.
 Professor Brück is the co-founder and co-director of the „Households in Conflict Network (HiCN)“, an international research platform for the economic analysis of violent conflict.
 He is also part of the Heisenberg programme of the DFG.